Every dog six months or older must be registered by its owner with the Huon Valley Council.

 - more than two dogs over the age of six months; or

 - more than four working dogs over the age of six months.

-Further information can be found in the Licence to keep dogs Information Pack
+Further information can be found in the Licence to Keep Dogs Pack 2015-2016.

 If you have more dogs than permitted and do not have a current kennel licence you may be fined.

 If you need a kennel licence you should also check with the Council about whether a development application is also required.

 Dogs may be declared dangerous if they have: